alefragnani/vscode-project-manager/README.md

         "name": "Pascal MI",
         "rootPath": "c:\\PascalProjects\\pascal-menu-insight",
         "paths": [],
-        "group": ""
+        "group": "",
+        "enabled": true
     },
     {
         "name": "Bookmarks",
         "rootPath": "$home\\Documents\\GitHub\\vscode-bookmarks",
         "paths": [],
-        "group": ""
+        "group": "",
+        "enabled": true
     },
     {
         "name": "Numbered Bookmarks",
         "rootPath": "$home\\Documents\\GitHub\\vscode-numbered-bookmarks",
         "paths": [],
-        "group": ""
+        "group": "",
+        "enabled": false
     }
 ]
 ```

-> For now, only `name` and `rootPath` fields are used.
+For now, only `name`, `rootPath`, and `enabled` fields are used.
 > Use a special variable called `$home` while defining any `path`.
 It will be replaced by the HOME folder.

+> Projects that are *not* `enabled` will be hidden from project listings until re-enabled.

 > Be sure that the JSON file is well-formed.
 Otherwise, **Project Manager** will not be able to open it, and an error message like this should appear.
 In this case, you should use the `Open File` button to fix it.